sarabnclui/house-price/README.md

 ##  Competition Overview

-This Kaggle competition challenges you to predict the sale price of residential homes in Ames, Iowa, using over 79 explanatory variables :contentReference[oaicite:1]{index=1}.
-It's a great opportunity to practice feature engineering, handling missing data, and building prediction models like random forests and gradient boosting :contentReference[oaicite:2]{index=2}.
+This Kaggle competition challenges you to predict the sale price of residential homes in Ames, Iowa, using over 79 explanatory variables with a train set of ~1500 observations.
+It's a great opportunity to practice feature engineering, building prediction models and explaining them and their results.
 ---